iamnachiketh/trendluxe/README.md

 - Commit your changes (git commit -m 'Add some feature').
 - Push the branch (git push origin feature-name).
 - Open a Pull Request.

+### 📧 Contact Us
+Have a suggestion or a bug report?
+Reach out to me:

+Email: nachikethakc192003@gmail.com
+GitHub Issues: (Open an issue)[https://github.com/iamnachiketh/trendluxe/issues]